LiveWire

 We ran.

 I called the bus service when I was on the way.
-Some chink service.
-Chink guy tried hard to understand what I said, and I tried hard to drain out the traffic noise and get what he was saying.
+Chinese guy tried hard to understand what I said, and I tried hard to drain out the traffic noise and get what he was saying.
 He told his address alright, but not the directions.
 I told him I was on my way, just 5 minutes, please hold the bus.

 5 minutes later, I was almost there.
 We found H street, K street, there was no I street in between.
 There was a Manhattan St in its place!
 This can't be right...
 We ran.
 More.
 I called them up again, nobody answered.
 Poor Kiran.
 My little trolley suitcase was too heavy to lift and run, but too short to drag and run.
 I took it from him, gave him my phone, asked him to keep calling them.
 Finally someone did answer, and the bus had left.
 I was still searching for their office.